DerekCresswell/GameDesign11/4 Platformer/1 PlayerController.md

 ```csharp
 public PlayerController pCont;
 ```

+We will use this to access the controller on our player.

 Just like other `public` variables we will set this in the editor by dragging in the `PlayerController` of the player object into it.\
 Now as the note in the controller says we need to call `Move()` once per update in our input script.
 Let's do that.